-Growing up on the banks of the mighty Ohio river I had the pleasure of experiencing southeastern Ohio country living at it's best.
-Here, As I explored the vast wilderness that surrounded me, I found my love of art.
-Those dirt trails and roads would feed my imagination with each daily journey out my door.
-My earliest memories are crafted in the best of 70s and 80s nostalgia.
+Growing up on the banks of the mighty Ohio river I had the pleasure of experiencing Ohio country living at its finest.
+Here, As I explored the vast wilderness that surrounded me, I found my love of art through the magnificence of nature.
+My daily explorations of dirt trails and wilderness hikes would feed my ever-expanding imagination.
+My earliest memories are crafted in the best of the 70s and 80s nostalgia.
 I remember watching Star Wars A New Hope with my father at a very young age and became consumed with the sci-fi genre.
-Like every child of the 80s I enjoyed the big-haired rock bands, adventures of Michael Knight and Kit, Optimus Prime and the Transformers, Thundercats, Teenage Mutant Ninja Turtles, Battlestar Galactica, and of course the best classical westerns a boy could enjoy.
+Like every child of the 80s, I enjoyed the big-haired rock bands, adventures of Michael Knight and Kit, Optimus Prime and the Transformers, Thundercats, Teenage Mutant Ninja Turtles, Battlestar Galactica, and of course the best classical westerns a boy could enjoy.
 My childhood included no helmet bike riding, skinned knee no pad tackle football, grass-stained pant adventures in Ohio hill country, and enough trouble to keep any child of the 70s,80s in constant danger of just how far ya push your luck before an ER trip.
 It was good to be a child of the 70s and 80s.

 The 70s and 80s eventually faded and I found myself a young man of the 90s trying to decide what path to follow in life.
 The new grunge sounds of Nirvana, Pearl Jam, and Stone Temple Pilots helped energize my inner artist and after surviving the brutality of High School I meandered my way to Marshall University in Huntington W.V.
 Here I would go on to study the art of Graphic Design with such amazing artist as Mary Grassell, Pete Massing, Robert Rowe, and Stan Sporny.
 While working my way through college I met my soul mate, my shieldmaiden, and the love of my life.
 In 1994 on the edge of giving up my college pursuits I met the lady who would push me to continue and complete my studies.
 I would go on to marry her in 1995 and be blessed with 2 wonderful wild and crazy cool kids later down the road.
 Our journeys would lead us to an internship with my friend and mentor Mark Phillips and then to a small advertising agency in Columbus Ohio.
 I learned a lot in my early career and was quite humbled that life and the industry taught more than I was honestly ready for.
 I returned to the halls of Marshall University in 1999 to begin studies towards a Masters with the man who would become my creative maestro.
 Stan Sporny A.K.A Cap'N Stan.
 This wise sage of Old Main would lead me into the wonderful world of fine art, painting, and illustration.
 He would mold me into the artist and philosopher I am to this day.
 I miss ya Cap'N